sgracia13/React-Redux-ButtonFlow/README.md

 npm start
 ```

-5. This is a basic front-end application that will automatically run on localport:3000 on your web-browser.
+This is a basic front-end application that will automatically run on localport:3000 on your web-browser.
-6.Enjoy!
+Enjoy!
 Feel free to play around with it.